"What can I do to protect myself against the coronavirus?"

 Wash your hands twice as often as you think you need to, wear gloves or hand-sanitize when you're out in public.

-Double update: First, I think Scientific American and Dr. Dan's mom are both right: if you are able, it is a socially responsible move to prepare to quarantine at home for two weeks!
+I credit Scientific American and Dr. Dan's mom as I believe both are right: if you are able, it is a socially responsible move to prepare to quarantine at home for two weeks!
 Preparation will enable you to choose self-quarantine if there is a good reason and it will free up delivery services for those in greater need.
-Second update, watch for a soon-to-appear article on herbal and homeopathic DIY treatment for flu symptoms...Now, back to the main topic!

 A well-defended immune system has